-With the CONCACAF Gold Cup kicking off on Tuesday, here’s The Home of Caribbean Football‘s mini preview of the Caribbean representatives’ prospects at this year’s tournament…
+With the CONCACAF Gold Cup kicking off on Tuesday, here is my mini preview of the Caribbean representatives’ prospects at this year’s tournament…

 System: There are 12 competitors drawn into three groups (A-C), with the top two teams from each group and the two best third-placed teams qualifying for the last eight.
 In terms of tiebreakers, the ranking of each side in each group will be determined as follows:

 - Greatest number of points obtained in group matches

 - Greatest number of goals scored in all group matches